-6. The arrangements for EC insurance vary among subcontractors but the most common arrangements are as follows -

-- Option 1 main contractors taking out EC insurance covering workers employed by subcontractors; - Option 2 subcontractors taking out EC insurance for their own workers; and

-Option 3 - same as Option 2 but main contractors' liability in relation to subcontractors' employees under section 24 of the ECO is covered by endorsement to subcontractors' EC insurance policies.

-7. Option 1 is primarily used for domestic subcontracts for general trades.
-Nominated subcontracts and domestic subcontracts for specialist trades may adopt one of the above three options.
+- 6. The arrangements for EC insurance for subcontractors vary, but the most common arrangements are as follows - Option 1 main contractor taking out EC insurance covering workers employed by subcontractors; - Option 2 subcontractors taking out EC insurance for their own workers; and - Option 3 same as Option 2 but main contractors' liability in relation to subcontractors' employees under section 24 of ECO is covered by endorsement to subcontractors' EC policies. - 7.
+Option 1 is primarily used for domestic subcontracts for general trades.
+Nominated subcontracts and domestic subcontracts for specialist trades may adopt one of the three options.

-(C) Administration charges for accident reporting
+(C) Administration charges for reporting of accidents

-8. Under section 15 of the ECO, employers have to report fatal accidents within 7 days and other injuries within 14 days using a standard form prescribed by the Labour Department.
-The same form is also accepted by insurers for fulfilling reporting requirements under EC insurance policies.
+8. Under section 15 of ECO, employers have to report fatal accidents within seven days and other injuries within 14 days using a standard form prescribed by Labour Department (LD), which is also accepted by insurers for fulfilling reporting requirements under EC policies.

-9. Under Option 1, principal contractors usually report accidents to the Labour Department (on behalf of subcontractors) and to insurers.
-Under Options 2 and 3, subcontractors usually report accidents directly to the Labour Department and their insurers.
-Main contractors will also report to their insurers to safeguard insurance protection.

-10. In domestic subcontracts, administration charges, if required, are usually stipulated in tender documents and subcontracts.
-However, principal contractors are not involved in the drafting of nominated subcontracts and some of them may seek to impose administration charges through house rules which are not known to nominated subcontractors before these nominated subcontracts are concluded.
+- 9. Under Option 1, principal contractors usually report accidents to LD (on behalf of subcontractors) and to insurers.
+Under Options 2 and 3, subcontractors usually report accidents directly to LD and their insurers.
+Main contractors will also report to their insurers to safeguard insurance protections. - 10.
+In domestic subcontracts, administration charges, if required, are usually stipulated in tender documents and subcontracts.
+However, principal contractors are not involved in the drafting of nominated subcontracts and some of them may seek to impose administration charges through house rules which are not known to nominated subcontractors before nominated subcontracts are concluded.